Post Author: Rev. Alexis D. Vina

 The Gospel According to Rev. Lexi D. Vina are fictional tales based on the real lives of young clergy women, weaving in the wisdom of our favorite authors.

 Another Wednesday night meant another class to teach.
 Diving into the texts with the enthusiasm of a young child going for the baby in a King’s cake was how I wanted to spend my Wednesday nights.
 When I arrived in Corinth, I wanted more than anything to share my find with others.
 I wanted to see what treasures they had found.
 I loved the rich conversations emerging from shared moments of clarity.
 And now, it was Wednesday again and last week’s “ah-ha” moments were not as comforting.

 Last week had been filled with blank stares.
 The last few weeks had not been the stuff of comfort.
 We had been studying the Pastoral Epistles with a companion study guide chosen before my arrival to Corinth.
 Wednesday night came to mean studying some of my least favorite parts of the Bible with study material that had never heard of different learning styles or this new fangled thing called “inclusive language.”
-My all-around lack of excitement had been catching even to the most dedicated churchgoers (in other words, our older and more stalwart folks).
+My all-around lack of excitement had been contagious even to the most dedicated churchgoers (in other words, our older and more stalwart folks).